 Cross-Referencing ELD Data with Other Evidence

-ELD data is a digital record of a driver’s hours.
-Lawyers match this data with other proof, like fuel receipts, GPS records, dispatch communications, and delivery timestamps.
-This helps paint a clear picture of what happened before the accident.
+ELD data provides a digital trail of a driver’s activity.
+Attorneys cross-reference this data with fuel receipts, GPS logs, dispatch communications, and delivery timestamps to reconstruct the driver’s timeline and identify inconsistencies.

 Fuel Receipts and GPS Records